 In India, the Income Tax department of the Central Government issues a 10-digit alphanumeric number to all persons who bear the responsibility of collecting tax at source (TCS) or deducting tax at source (TDS).
 This number is unique and is known as the TAN.
 Under Section 203A of the IT Act of 1961, the TAN number has to be quoted on all TDS returns filed.

-The acronym ‘TAN’ stands for Tax Deduction and Collection Account Number.
+TAN number full form:- Tax Deduction and Collection Account Number.

 This number is an essential part of the tax compliance mechanism under Indian laws.